Halicery/bootblkbin/README.md

 ----------------

+# Bootblk files - incomplete and not in a particular order

+## 64-bit mode

+I always wondered.. how to switch the CPU into 64-bit mode and how it is working.
+I think AMD made a wonderful job: 64-bit mode on top of a 32-bit processor is likely genuine as the 386 was build on top of the 8086.
+As Intel did in 1985: not a distinct mode but the CPU is both a 32- and 16-bit processor at the same time.
+Well, 64-bit mode is not that simple though honors 66h prefic and can do stuff in the 16-bit way.

 ## Multi-core

 Attepts to start other processor cores and do some tests.
 Local APIC programming.
 First just run AP code in RM.
 Then switch AP-s to 32-bit protected mode, use IDT-style interrupts, test APIC Timer.